NixOS/nixos-homepage/README.md

     [nix-shell]$ git ls-files | entr make

+To test the complete result from a nix-build:

+    $ nix-build
+    $ nix-shell --run 'python -m http.server 8000 --directory result'

 ## License

 The content of the website is licensed under the [Creative Commons Attribution Share Alike 4.0 International](LICENSES/CC-BY-SA-4.0.txt) license.